 Norway is known for a select few inventions, and the ostehøvel, meaning cheese slicer, is amongst the most prominent ones.
 It was invented by Thor Bjørklund in the 1920s, in case you wondered.

-The most famous cheese in Norway has traditionally been the brunost, the brown cheese – caramelised whey cheese, quite similar to fudge.
+The most famous cheese in Norway has traditionally been the brunost, or the brown cheese – caramelised whey cheese, quite similar to fudge.
 Norwegians normally eat it on bread and waffles.
 It’s not for everyone, however, and many foreigners try it only once.

 But the last few years, the most interesting Norwegian cheesemongers have made a much greater variety of products – everything from camembert, blue cheese, chevre and brie to traditional products such as gamalost and pultost.
 Again, the clean and cold Norwegian surroundings provide the perfect platform for producing goat and cow milk of high quality.
 Today, you can find more than 150 small-scale cheese makers, spread from the south of Norway to Finnmark in the north.
 Several of them are run by young and ambitious cheese makers who are eager to experiment with techniques, spices and ripening.